 Longer battery life

-Using advances in chip technologies and new innovative features in Windows, mobile devices like tablets can run up to a whole day on a single charge.
+Using advances in chip technologies and new, innovative features in Windows, mobile devices like tablets can run up to a whole day on a single charge.

 Battery life assessment

-The battery life assessment is a user experience workload test that lets manufacturers effectively measure and understand battery life usage.
+The battery life assessment is a user experience workload test that lets manufacturers measure and understand battery life usage.
 With the test, manufacturers can effectively condition the system to prepare for the test runs, run battery life tests designed to simulate both general operating system usage and video playback usage, and provide guidance and remediation for found issues.

 Maintenance on demand

 Users and IT pros can run maintenance on demand.
-This ensures that their PC is up-to-date and made current with all maintenance tasks run at a time of their choice.
+This ensures that their PC is up to date and made current with all maintenance tasks run at a time of their choice.

 Maintenance scheduler API

-Desktop apps built by partners can post updates as a part of maintenance being performed in Windows via a public API, instead of building their own updaters.
-As a result, the software updates get applied in a coalesced manner with the rest of Windows maintenance.
+Desktop apps built by partners can post updates as a part of maintenance being performed in Windows using a public API instead of building their own updaters.
+As a result, the partner software updates get applied in the same manner as the rest of Windows maintenance.

 Maintenance time configuration